Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

-Off the bat I want to say that I'm a much newer fan to these creatures.
+Off the bat, I want to say that I'm a much newer fan of these creatures.
 My first Godzilla film was the 2014 one, which I absolutely loved.
 My first Kong film was Peter Jackson's 2005 version.
-So this opinion is not coming from a mega fan that's seen all the films and know the mythos.
+So this opinion is not coming from a mega-fan that's seen all the films and knows the mythos.
 It's coming from a much newer fan who's simply a fan of the new monsterverse.

 First, the best thing about the film was Godzilla and Kong.
 Whenever they were on screen, the film was great, and when they were fighting, the film was even better.
 The CGI was breathtaking.
 Even with CGI becoming more common, it still absolutely amazes me.
 The action was great, and watching these two heavyweights going at it reminded me of being a kid and smashing my action figures together.
 This is exactly what I wanted from this film.
 The problem is nearly everything else.